telerik/teststudio-docs/docs/automated-tests/recording/overview.md

 > **Note**
 > <br>
 > <br>
-> Attaching a recording session to an existing process is __only applicable for Internet Explorer or WPF applications__.
-If you need to cover a similar recording scenario for the other browsers (Chrome, Edge Chromium, Firefox), you can use the <a href="/automated-tests/test-execution/partial-test-execution" target="_blank">__options for partial test execution__</a>.
+> Attaching a recording session to an existing process is applicable only to Internet Explorer or WPF applications.
+If you need to cover a similar recording scenario for other browsers (Chrome, Edge Chromium, Firefox), use the <a href="/automated-tests/test-execution/partial-test-execution" target="_blank">options for partial test execution</a>.

 ## What is the Compact Recorder

-The  <a href="/features/recorder/compact-recording-toolbar" target="_blank">**Compact Recording Toolbar**</a> gets attached to the automated application for every recording session, and it can be considered as __the connection between the application under test and Test Studio__.
+The <a href="/features/recorder/compact-recording-toolbar" target="_blank">**Compact Recording Toolbar**</a> gets attached to the automated application during every recording session.
+It is the connection between the application under test and Test Studio.

-To ease you in recording the test scenarios, the __toolbar's size is minimal on top of the application window, and you can change its position__ at any time.
-Through the __Recording Toolbar__, you have access to helpful resources for the recording process - highlight and add elements to the test project, explore the application under the test's structure and its elements, add actions, verifications, and common steps for your test scenario.
+The toolbar's size is minimal and you can change its position at any time.
+Through the __Compact Recording Toolbar__, you get access to various recording actions, for example:

+* Highlight and add elements to the test project.
+* Explore the application under the test's structure and its elements.
+* Add actions, verifications, and common steps for your test scenario.

 ![Compact recording toolbar][6]

-Below you can find a short description of each toolbar button:
+The __Compact Recording Toolbar__ provides quick access to the following buttons:

-* __Enable/Disable hover over highlighting__ - used to highlight the elements that you hover over in order to access the <a href="/features/recorder/compact-recording-toolbar#hover-over-highlighting" target="_blank">Elements Menu</a> pop-up with multiple options for the specific element.
+* __Enable/Disable hover over highlighting__&mdash;used to highlight the elements that you hover over in order to access the <a href="/features/recorder/compact-recording-toolbar#hover-over-highlighting" target="_blank">Elements Menu</a> pop-up that provides multiple options for the specific element.
-* __Pause/Resume recording button__ - allows you to pause or resume the recording.
+* __Pause/Resume recording__&mdash;allows you to pause or resume the recording.
 When paused, your actions against the application under test will not be added to the test.
-* __Show/Hide the <a href="/features/recorder/advanced-recording-tools/dom-explorer" target="_blank">Advanced Recording Tools</a>__ - in the __Advanced Tools__ you have access to the application's DOM tree and various types of steps for the selected element.
+* __Show/Hide the <a href="/features/recorder/advanced-recording-tools/dom-explorer" target="_blank">Advanced Recording Tools</a>__&mdash;in the __Advanced Tools__ you have access to the application's DOM tree and various types of steps for the selected element.
-* __Switch the orientation of the **Compact Recording Toolbar** between vertical and horizontal__ - this is an additional feature to increase your productivity and allow you to place the toolbar anywhere outside of the working area.
+* __Switch the orientation of the **Compact Recording Toolbar** between vertical and horizontal__&mdash;this is an additional feature to increase your productivity and allow you to place the toolbar anywhere outside of the working area.

 ## See also ##